vespa-engine/sample-apps/CONTRIBUTING.md

 We track issues in [GitHub issues](https://github.com/vespa-engine/vespa/issues).
 It is fine to submit issues also for feature requests and ideas, whether or not you intend to work on them.

-There is also a [ToDo list](TODO.md) for larger things which nobody are working on yet.
+There is also a [ToDo list](https://github.com/vespa-engine/vespa/blob/master/TODO.md) for larger things which nobody is working on yet.

 ## Community
 If you have questions, want to share your experience or help others, please join our community on [Stack Overflow](http://stackoverflow.com/questions/tagged/vespa).

 ### Getting started
-See [README](README.md) for how to build and test Vespa.
+See [README](https://github.com/vespa-engine/vespa/blob/master/README.md) for how to build and test Vespa.

-For an overview of the modules, see [Code-map.md](Code-map.md).
+For an overview of the modules, see [Code-map.md](https://github.com/vespa-engine/vespa/blob/master/Code-map.md).
 More details are in the READMEs of each module.

 ## License and copyright